-Through the Binance Academy, Binance users get a comprehensive education on how to combat against security threats.
-The platform also has enhanced security features like Address Management, which limits the number of wallet addresses that can be used to withdraw funds, and requires email confirmation for new addresses to be added to the withdrawal whitelist.
+Through the Binance Academy, Binance users get a comprehensive education on how to combat security threats.
+The platform also has enhanced security features like Address Management, which limits the number of wallet addresses used to withdraw funds.
+It requires email confirmation for new addresses to be added to the withdrawal whitelist.

 Verdict: Coinbase has long been seen as the industry standard for security and has never really had any hacks to speak of.
 This puts Coinbase at the top of the list for exchange security.
-Still, Binance provides its users with security that is almost on par with that of Coinbase, but takes a slight hit due to a previous hack to its platform.
+Still, Binance provides its users with security that is almost on par with that of Coinbase but takes a slight hit due to a previous hack to its platform.

 What Do Their Fees Look Like?

 When it comes to trading fees, Coinbase and Binance differ significantly.

 Coinbase trading fees on Coinbase Pro are in a tiered structure that starts at 0.50%, and although its fees also scale downward for higher volume traders, they do so at a slower pace than Binance (which we’ll get to next).
-Bank transfers also come with their own fee of 1.49%, while ACH deposits can be done free of charge.
+Bank transfers also come with their fee of 1.49%, while ACH deposits can be done free of charge.

 Binance utilizes a fairly standard tiered trading fee structure.
 Yet, it does provide one of the better fee ranges on the market.
-At the lowest volume level fees are 0.1% for both makers and takers and can be reduced all the way down to 0.02%/0.04% for makers and takers respectively at the highest trade volume level.
+At the lowest volume level, fees are 0.1% for both makers and takers and can be reduced to 0.02%/0.04% for makers and takers, respectively, at the highest trade volume level.